CNV/SV calling analysis

 • Samples should be prepared with the same library protocol and sequenced by the same sequencing platform.

-• All samples (the test one and the reference) should all have been generated as part of the same sequencing batch.
-It is possible to use samples generated in different batches but the resulting CNV calls are likely to be much less accurate.
+• All samples (the test sample and the reference) should have been generated as part of the same sequencing batch.
+It is possible to use samples generated in different batches, but the resulting CNV calls are likely to be much less accurate.

 • Samples should originate from individuals unrelated to each other.
 For example, if samples come from the same family, related individuals should be excluded.